Centrifugal or “vortex” separators remove

 Inputting “3” for the size

-calculates the maximum capacity (volumetric and weight flow), the
+calculates the maximum capacity (volumetric and mass flow), the

 differential pressure and chart of maximum liquid removal rates.